youssefkriouile/report/README.md

 # report

+First of all, please pull the master branch instead of the main branch

 test technique de signalisation

 In this technical test, the backend server uses Node.js + Express for REST apis, front-end side is an Angular App with HTTPClient.